Skin Color May Affect How Well Medications Work: Researchers

 The researchers also found evidence suggesting nicotine’s affinity for skin pigments could affect smoking habits in people with different skin tones, raising questions about the efficacy of nicotine patches for smoking cessation.

-This extended retention may affect nicotine dependence, as individuals with higher melanin levels may experience more prolonged withdrawal symptoms.
+This extended retention may affect nicotine dependence, as individuals with higher melanin levels may experience prolonged withdrawal symptoms.

 Currently, the effects of melanin on nicotine absorption seem contradictory.

 Zaaijer said the issue of nicotine patches and skin color is being studied at a deeper level at the University of California–San Francisco.
-If higher levels of melanin correlate with longer nicotine retention, she suggests nicotine patches be tailored to skin color or alternative solutions be developed for people with darker skin.
+If higher levels of melanin correlate with longer nicotine retention, she suggests nicotine patches could be tailored to skin color or alternative solutions could be developed for people with darker skin.

 Antipsychotic Drug Concentrations Differ